-Entwined in the many conspiracy theories that state 9/11 was something other than what we were told, there is a story about Israeli men that were arrested on the George Washington Bridge, who had a van full of explosives and were going to detonate.
+Entwined in the many conspiracy theories that state 9/11 was something other than what we were told, there is a story about 5 Israeli men that were arrested on the George Washington Bridge, who had a van full of explosives and were going to detonate it.

-Here is one example of the report that ran on the mainstream media:
+Here is one example of the report that ran on the mainstream media, reported by Dan Rather on the night of September 11, 2001:

-What does this allegedly prove?
-Many claim that Israel (an ally of the United States) had foreknowledge of the attack, and may have even played a role in.
+What does this prove?
+Many claim that allegedly, Israel (an ally of the United States) had foreknowledge of the attack, and may have even played a role in the events.
 The public story we were told, which led to the invasion of Iraq and Afghanistan, was that it was Al-Qaeda.
+Of course, this all would contradict that narrative.

-This story also relates to what has been dubbed the “Five Dancing Israelis” who were found to be videotaping the aftermath of the attack on 9/11, and were shouting joyous praises and dancing in the streets, but that story is also highly controversial.
+This story also relates to what has been dubbed the “Five Dancing Israelis” who were found to be videotaping the aftermath of the attack on 9/11, and were shouting joyous praises and dancing in the streets, but that story is also highly controversial on whether or not it ever occurred.

 I filed a FOIA request to multiple agencies regarding the above, to see if they may have anything specifically on the explosive found on the George Washington Bridge.
-Below, you will find the results:
+To be blatantly honest, I did not expect to find much about this, at all.
+Most agencies denied that documents existed, but the NSA produced a very interesting result.

 Federal Bureau of Investigation (FBI) Records